Adam: A Method for Stochastic Optimization

 RMSProp, an unpublished method from a Coursera lecture, fixed this with one change: replace the ever-growing sum with an exponential moving average of the squared gradient.
 This is Adam's second moment:

 Same shape as the first moment in (2), but on the squared gradient.
-Because it is an average rather than a sum, it forgets: it tracks the recent size of a parameter's gradients instead of their whole history, so the effective step adapts up and down instead of decaying to nothing.
+Because it is an average rather than a sum, it forgets: it tracks the recent size of a parameter's gradients instead of their entire history, so the effective step adapts up and down instead of decaying to nothing.
 The decay rate is the length of that memory.

 Adam: momentum over RMS